-Based in Cardiff, Quiet Marauder take their cue from erratically gifted cult legends such as The Bonzo Dog Doo-Dah Band, Syd Barrett, Half Man Half Biscuit, Jeffrey Lewis and The Fugs.
-Powered by the dual-songwriting engine room of Simon M. Read and Jonathan Day, the band is a loose collective contributing trumpet, tenor horn, melodica, multiple guitars, piano, layered vocals and anything else that comes to hand.
+Based in Cardiff, Quiet Marauder take their cue from erratically gifted cult legends such as The Bonzo Dog Doo-Dah Band, Sparks, Half Man Half Biscuit, Jeffrey Lewis and The Fugs.
+Powered by the songwriting engine room of Simon M. Read, the band is a rotating cast of players contributing trumpet, tenor horn, bass, melodica, multiple guitars, piano, flute, synths, leather belts, layered vocals and anything else that comes to hand.

-Never ones to shy away from big (or entirely irrational) projects, their self-released debut EP re-imagined footballer Alan Shearer as a time traveller turned deity inhabiting humanity’s cultural memory after infiltrating all our collective history.
+Never ones to shy away from big (or entirely irrational) projects, their self-released debut EP re-imagined footballer Alan Shearer as a time traveller turned deity.
 After multiple attempts to play this personally for Alan were denied, Quiet Marauder instead focussed on creating their first album.
-Released November 2013 in Wales and January 2014 worldwide, Men is a 111 song, 4-disc box set conceptually charting the path of the male psyche through love, rejection, breakdown, madness, intoxication and, ultimately, resolution.
+Released in 2013, MEN is a 111-song, 4-disc box set conceptually charting the path of the male psyche through love, rejection, breakdown, madness, intoxication and, ultimately, resolution.

 Since then, Quiet Marauder have developed a strong association for concept albums.
 Starting with 11 Shades Of Love in 2015, through their 2017 video-EP Comatose But Dreaming, and into 2019’s The Crack And What It Meant.

 The latter of these marked the first in a suite of releases collaborating with Canadian kindred spirits, The Burning Hell.
 Narrated by Mathias Kom, The Crack And What It Meant describes the emergence of a rip in space and time on the outskirts of Kent, and the social fallout that follows it.
 It’s definitely not a Brexit metaphor.